Student Bulletin – Financial Information

 • Out-of-state Medicaid insurance plans do not cover students in California and thus is not eligible coverage to complete the waiver form.

-• Health Insurance plan must be in place for the entire time you are an enrolled student at the university.
+• Health Insurance plans must be in place for the entire time you are an enrolled student at the university.

 In addition, your health insurance plan must include the following benefits/services: